 So, how about some guidelines for targeting your contacts and sending messages that are more likely to get replies?

-Well, here you go: a complete article on sending messages to Ancestry contact that are more likely to get replies.
+Check out our article on sending messages to Ancestry matches that get replies.

 Tools and Techniques Missing from Ancestry